Autoimmunity Unlocked

 Figure 4.4 - Food Baskets: The Big Picture

 For detailed lists, see Bonus 3.
-Food Baskets: Foods Ranked by Probability of Disrupting the Gut-Microbiome-Immune Ecosystem
+Food Baskets: Foods Ranked by Their Impact on the Gut-Microbiome-Immune Ecosystem

 🔝